 - 1) Turn off cold water valve under the sink, or main valve for the house. - Before installing saddle tapping valve, make sure piercing lance does not protrude beyond rubber gasket. - 3) Assemble saddle tapping valve on copper tubing.
-Tighten clamp. - To pierce soft copper tube, turn handle clockwise until it is firmly seated.
-The valve is closed in this position. - 5) Turn on main supply valve to pressurize coldwater line.
+Tighten clamp. - 4) To pierce soft copper tube, turn handle clockwise until it is firmly seated.
+The valve is closed in this position. - 5) Turn on main supply valve to pressurize cold water line.
 Check for leaks.
-With a wrench, snug nut/seal around valve stem. - Connect one end of the tubing to the feed water valve using brass compression nut and plastic sleeve.

-NOTE: For basement installations the existing feed water tubing may have to be longer to reach feed valve.
+With a wrench, snug nut/seal around valve stem. - 6) Connect one end of the tubing to the feed water valve using brass compression nut and plastic sleeve.
+NOTE: For basement installations the - NOTE: For basement installations the existing feed water tubing may have to be longer to reach feed valve.